 - We have two fluffy cats who love us but hate each other

 - My favorite thing to do is travel.
 I want to go everywhere.

 - I'm a hopeless romantic, I tear up at almost every wedding I go to.

 - I love curling up with a good book and a nice glass of wine to relax

 - The quickest way to my heart is tacos

 - I believe that life is an adventure we get to go on with the people we love

 I am a keeper of memories, a wanderlust heart, inspired and revived by romance.
 My soul longs for it and my heart is awakened by it.
-My husband insists on dating me and I insist on taking photos with him on each date so we won’t forget anything.
+My husband loves to date me and I insist on taking photos with him on each date so we won’t forget anything.

 Romance colors so much of my life and my story, from being 10 years old sitting with my parents wedding album across my lap as I touched the delicate images of my parents when they began their love story.
 I was never satisfied with the details on those pages and I'm still not.
+I wanted to know every moment of their day.
 Maybe that hunger for romance is why my guilty pleasure is The Bachelor, and why long walks on the beach feel like home to me.